At the British Elbow & Shoulder Society (BESS), we are committed to protecting and respecting your privacy.

 - Transaction notification messaging, such as payment confirmation or Direct Debit collection notifications;

-- Communications about events you have registered to attend.
+- Communications about events you have registered to attend or other events which we consider may be of interest to you.

 How you can access and update your information